andlo/mycroft-skills-list-gitbook/skills/amarok-player-skill.AIIX.md

 ---
-description: Installation of skill:
+description: Installation of skill
 ---

 ### _amarok-player-skill.AIIX_
 ## Description:
-Installation of skill:
+Installation of skill

 Download or Clone Git
 Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder. "amarok-player-skill".
 Clone does not require this step Copy the amarok-player-skill folder to optmycroftskills folder

-Installation of requirements:
+Installation of requirements
-Fedora:
+Fedora

 sudo dnf install dbus-python
 sudo dnf install python-psutil
-From terminal: cp -R usrlib64python2.7site-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp -R usrlib64python2.7site-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
-From terminal: cp usrlib64python2.7site-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp usrlib64python2.7site-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-Kubuntu  KDE Neon:
+Kubuntu  KDE Neon

 sudo apt install python-psutil sudo apt install python-dbus
-From terminal: cp -R usrlibpython2.7dist-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp -R usrlibpython2.7dist-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-From terminal: cp usrlibpython2.7dist-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp usrlibpython2.7dist-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-For other distributions:
+For other distributions

 Python Dbus and Python Psutil package is required and copying the Python Dbus folder and lib from your system python install over to home$USER.virtualenvsmycroftlibpython2.7site-packages.